aishwaryanr/awesome-generative-ai-guide/README.md

 #### GenAI System Design (Coming Soon):

-1.Designing an LLM-Powered Search Engine
+1. Designing an LLM-Powered Search Engine
 2. Building a Customer Support Chatbot
 3. Building a system for natural language interaction with your data.
 4. Building an AI Co-pilot